 Student Support Services

 An array of student support services are available for students who require extra help.
-Our student support team is made up of three full time teachers, Ali Banchiere, Viviana Saraceno and Jill Cox, who collectively have extensive backgrounds and degrees including masters in special education, autism specialty and Orton Gillingham certifications.
-The team is also trained in ADHD, high functioning autism, social skills, giftedness, and general classroom support.
-Because of our innovative student support program, Rainbow is able to admit and support students with special needs on a limited basis.
-Not only is this wonderful for children with special needs to get the added help, but for the whole community.
-It is one of the reasons our classrooms run so smoothly – everyone has their needs met.
+Our student support team has extensive backgrounds in special education, autism specialty, and Orton Gillingham certifications.
+The team is also trained in ADHD, high-functioning autism, social skills, giftedness, and general classroom support.
+Because of our innovative student support program, Rainbow is able to admit and support students with diverse needs on a limited basis.

 Rainbow Community School is a member of the Council for Exceptional Children.

-Families and students can contact him at Will.Ray@rainbowlearning.org or by request through the student’s classroom teacher.
+Families and students can contact our counselors as needed or by request through the student’s classroom teacher.